JuliaMolSim/DFTK.jl/docs/src/ecosystem/atomistic_simulation_environment.md

 package contains an implementation of the [i-PI protocol](https://github.com/i-pi/i-pi) to pass energies, forces and virials between different atomistic calculators.
 This can be used, for example, to make julia-based calculators available in ASE.
+Note that at the moment AtomsCalculatorsUtilities is not yet registered in general and you will need to install it from the github url.

 On the python-side (for ASE), this requests the computation of a force of a hydrogen molecule: